urshulgi/nix-shulgi/README.md

+The base config is from the awesome repo from Misterio77 [nix-starter-configs](https://github.com/Misterio77/nix-starter-configs)

 ## Flatpak

 There is some way of [doing flatpak declaratively with NixOS](https://github.com/gmodena/nix-flatpak) but that's for another day.
 For now, to make flatpaks work, after everything is ready, run this: